neonvoidx/homepage/content/gaming-on-linux.md

 - **OpenGL**:
 	- This is old, and new games won't be using this, this is mostly older games now
 - **DirectX 11 (DX11)**
-	- A Microsoft exclusive, also older at this point, but a lot of games still have it and support it, some new games might not even support DirectX 12 at all
+	- A Microsoft exclusive, also older at this point, but a lot of games still have it and support it, some new games might not even support DirectX 12 at all and only support DX11.
 - **DirectX 12 (DX12)**
 	- The newest Microsoft tech, this is a graphics engine that is very complex and essentially gives very low level technology for game engines to use to interact with GPU
 - **Vulkan**
-	- This is one is cross platform, most games supporting Vulkan are able to be ran natively on Linux
+	- This is one is cross platform, most games supporting Vulkan are able to be ran natively on Linux.
+Vulkan is considered the most complex of these graphics engines but gives the most control of GPU.

 **What proton does with these engines?**
  - If a game is running in DX11: